 Feral pests such as rabbits can destroy suburban gardens, while Indian Mynas are responsible for noise pollution and leaving droppings.
 Local shopping areas, particularly food outlets and cafes, have been inundated with Indian Mynas, becoming a nuisance to the local community.
 Economic Impacts

-Pittwater Council spends approximately $18,000 on feral animal control, particularly on Rabbit control as it is now a problem throughout Pittwater in bushland as well as urban areas.
-Pittwater Council has also been extensively involved in fox control since 2000.
+Council spends thousands on feral animal control, particularly on Rabbit control as it is now a problem throughout Pittwater in bushland as well as urban areas.
+Northern Beaches Council has also been extensively involved in fox control.
 More recently an Indian Myna control program has commenced with the assistance of local residents.